hkakutalua/futureletter/README.md

 Open the [API Docs](http://localhost:8080) and start sending requests.

 Tips:
+- **It is very likely that the emails will be received in your spam folder**
-- You can choose a `send_date` closer to the current date so emails are sent within a minute.
+- Choose a `send_date` closer to the current date/time so emails are sent within a minute.
 Just remember that the API deals with dates in UTC.
--

 ### Improvements
 - [ ] Implement a callback to Change Letters to `SENT` upon the email provider confirmation.